mhnazeri/VANP/README.md

 ## Dataset
 We used [MuSoHu](https://cs.gmu.edu/~xiao/Research/MuSoHu/) and [SCAND](https://www.cs.utexas.edu/~xiao/SCAND/SCAND.html).
 Please follow [this](docs/data_parser.md) guide to download and parse the datasets.

+## Applying on Your Data
+* If you want to apply VANP on your dataset, please make sure that your data does not contain static sequences (sequences without change between frames) for better results.
+Please read the limitation section of the paper.
+* Removing the action head is possible, but generally not advised, at least have it for warmup.
+* You can change the hyperparameters in the [config](VANP/conf/config_pretext.yaml) file, and the [level of augmentations](https://github.com/mhnazeri/VANP/blob/a1af2922edf1a910359f2976c236bb459a3ad202/VANP/model/dataloader.py#L89) in the [dataloader](https://github.com/mhnazeri/VANP/blob/main/VANP/model/dataloader.py) to improve the results.
+* You can add embedding spaces from other models such as [Segment Anything](https://ai.meta.com/sam2/) and [Depth Anything](https://github.com/DepthAnything/Depth-Anything-V2) in [this section](https://github.com/mhnazeri/VANP/blob/a1af2922edf1a910359f2976c236bb459a3ad202/VANP/train_pretext.py#L334) of the code to enrich the embedding space even with more information.

 ## Model Training
 <p align="center">